msampathkumar/datadriven/Project Submission Experiment.md

 __Personal Motivation__:

-"The purpose of life is not to be happy.
-It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well."
+>The purpose of life is not to be happy.
+It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.
 ― Ralph Waldo Emerson

-When I was a child, I used see lots of common people standing in long queue for drinking water.
+As a child, I used see lots of common people standing in long queue for drinking water.
 May be it was the first time I have ever seen people struggling for drinking water till late evenings, on that day I did not know how to help them.
 Every time I read about this problem statement I still do feel the same way.
-We realize that trying a few algorithms and feature engineering techniques might not solve this problem of fixing the water issues of our fellow beings in Tanzania, but we hope and expect that this project to serve as a platform for building tools for proactive identifying .
+We realize that trying a few algorithms and feature engineering techniques might not solve this problem of fixing the water issues of our fellow beings in Tanzania, but we hope and expect that this project to serve as a platform for others as a learning & building solutions.

 > What we do is less than a drop in the ocean.
 But if it were missing, the ocean would lack something.  - Mother Teresa